 Image: Pauline Boudry / Renate Lorenz, Telepathic Improvisation, 2017, HD, 20 min., courtesy of the artists, Ellen de Bruijne and Marcelle Alix

-Events at EMPAC will soon be announced on their website.
+Events at EMPAC are announced on their website.

 This project is produced in partnership with the Goethe-Institut New York and generously supported by the Bentson Foundation, Service des affaires culturelles - Canton de Vaud, and ProHelvetia.